Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 \section{Numerical simulations}

 In this section, we report the results of many numerical simulations on both the linearized and non-linear shallow water models, in order to illustrate the interest of such symmetry-preserving observers.
-The nonlinear observer is given by equations \eqref{observateur:eq1}-\eqref{observateur:eq2}, with gain functions $\varphi_h$ and $\varphi_v$ given by equations \eqref{gains:eq1}-\eqref{gains:eq2}.
-Although the gain design has been done on the simplified linearized system, the gains are also implemented on the non-linear observer (on the full non-linear shallow water model).
+First the theoretical properties of the observer proved in Section \ref{saint-venant:sec} are illustrated by simulations (subsection \ref{num:linearized:sec}).
+Then we show on the realistic full non-linear shallow water model of Section \ref{oceanography:sec} that the observer yields better results than the standard nudging techniques (subsection \ref{num:full:sec}).